CobreDev/Papilio-Belt-Extruder/User_Mods/cobre/A4T Extruder Adapters/README.md

 I have not tested this with Papilio non-lite, but I don't see why it wouldn't work

+If you print one of these, please [post a make on Printables!](https://www.printables.com/model/1156151-a4t-papilio-extruder-adapter/comments)

 <img src="./Images/a4t-assembled.png" width="80%"/>

 There are versions for both XOL and CW2/Tap carriages, and each has a variant with or without the Voron logo